Table of Contents

 - Obstruction of the bile ducts or the pancreatic duct by stones or tumorous processes

 - Viral infections, e.g. epidemic parotitis (mumps)

-Diabetes mellitus literally translated as „honeyed flow“.
-The name refers to one symptom of this disease — in consequence of the high blood sugar level the amount of glucose in the urine increases which leads to polyuria.
+Diabetes mellitus literally translates ‘honey flow.’
+The name refers to symptoms of this disease—the consequence of high blood sugar levels and the increased amount of glucose in the urine, which leads to polyuria.

 Diabetes mellitus type 1

 In diabetes mellitus type 1, also known as type 1 diabetes, the beta cells are destroyed because of an immune-mediated reaction that causes a complete insulin deficiency.
 Because of this, the body is not able to secrete any amount of insulin.
 Life-long exogenous insulin must be administered subcutaneously or intravenously.
 Patients are also at increased risk of diabetic complications such as hypoglycemia and ketoacidosis because the exogenous insulin does not accurately mimic the body’s physiologic functions.